meta-d/ocap/README.md

 - Clone repo.
 - Make sure you have Docker Compose [installed locally](https://docs.docker.com/compose/install).
 - Copy `.env.compose` file into `.env` file in the root of mono-repo (the file contains default env variables definitions).
-Important: the file `.env.compose` is different from `.env.sample` in some settings, please make sure you use the correct one!
 - Run `docker-compose -f docker-compose.demo.yml up`, if you want to run the platform using our prebuild Docker images. _(Note: it uses latest images pre-build automatically from head of `main` branch using GitHub CI/CD.)_
 - Run `docker-compose up`, if you want to build everything (code and Docker images) locally. _(Note: this is extremely long process, option above is much faster.)_
 - Open <http://localhost:4200> in your browser.